redwoodjs/redwoodjs-com-archive/cookbook/Custom_Function.md

 ![JSON time output screenshot](https://user-images.githubusercontent.com/300/81352131-9fd27080-907a-11ea-8db0-6308a4c48b5f.png)

+> Note that Node.js does not yet have ES module support, but we use Babel to transpile during the build phase so you can still use `import` syntax for external packages in your Functions.

 ### Bonus: Filtering by Request Method

 Since you are most definitely an elite hacker you probably noticed that our new endpoint is available via all HTTP methods: **GET**, **POST**, **PATCH**, etc. In the spirit of [REST](https://www.codecademy.com/articles/what-is-rest) this endpoint should really only be accessible via a **GET**.